thibaut-jsnb/Black-Scholes-Pricer/README.md

   - maturity now (T = 0) = intrinsic value
   - zero volatility (σ = 0) = parity lower bound
 ## How to use, user part
-I added a new way of getting the parameters, using QtWidgets, this is really useful but it can creates some problems, si i had to add a lot of controls to make sure it will work in any cases
+I added a new way of getting the parameters, using QtWidgets, this is really useful but it can creates some problems, si i had to add a lot of controls to make sure it will work in any cases.
+But sometimes you might need to open a new console.